phisch/figma-cursor-theme-action/README.md

 | `alias` | string | Name of the alias.
 This will be the file name of the symlink. |
 | `name` | string | Name of the cursor this is an alias for.
 This will be the symlink target. |

+### Exports
+Any export defined in the figma file will be exported to the `export_directory`.
+This can be used to get up to date previews of the cursor theme.

+In addition to that, a SVG version of every sprite is generated into the `svg_directory`.

 ### Component Set ID
 To aquire the component set ID, click the component and take it from the `node-id` parameter in the URL `https://www.figma.com/file/:key/template?node-id=:node-id`.
 This parameter is URL encoded, so make sure to replace `%3A` with `:`.
 A valid component set ID looks like: `13:37`